West End, Edinburgh: Founding of the West End (Western New Town)

 For the history and development of the rest of New Town see: New Town, Edinburgh.

 In 1806, Shandwick Place was developed as a western extension of New Town's Princes Street, to the south of the Easter Coates House estate, by John Cockburn Ross, of Shandwick in Easter Ross, who commissioned architect James Tait to come up with a plan for the west of New Town.
 It was eventually joined up with the newly built Maitland Street (started 1807), named after its developer and owner Sir Alexander Charles Maitland, 2nd baronet of Cliftonshall.

 Around 1800, the Easter Coates House estate was bought by William Walker, an Advocate and the Gentleman Usher of the White Rod in the Estates of Parliament, who sought to develop the east section of the estate, as a western extension of the then newly built New Town.
 In 1808 a plan for the West End Village was devised by the architect Robert Brown.
 Property in the West of the city was desirable to the wealthy early on because the winds carried smog, dust and pollution eastward.

 Under the Brown plan Melville Street would form the centrepiece of the new Georgian West End Village, extending directly from the western facing side of West Register House and Randolph Place.
 The street would be accessed to the south at Shandwick Place, from Coates Crescent by Walker Street, which would itself be intersected by William Street to create a Georgian grid layout, with both roads named after William Walker.
 Construction began in 1813 on Coates Crescent.
 Brown also developed Atholl Crescent which faces Coates Crescent.
 Melville Street was largely completed by the 1830s although the corner plots would remain unfinished until the 1860s.
-At the centre of Melville Street is a statue of Robert Dundas, 2nd Viscount Melville.
+At the centre of Melville Street is a bronze statue of Robert Dundas, 2nd Viscount Melville standing on two large stone steps.